jklust/gamdpy/README.md

 - [ ] Auto-tuner, TBS
 - [X] "grid to large for gridsync" should be handled ( CUDA_ERROR_COOPERATIVE_LAUNCH_TOO_LARGE )
 - [ ] Define hdf5 'template', discuss if h5md https://www.nongnu.org/h5md/ Lorenzo/output branch
-- [ ] Ensure neighborlist integrity (automated check/reallocate)
+- [X] Test neighborlist integrity before and during simulations (after each timeblock)
+- [X] Automatic reallocate larger neighborlist when needed, and redo simulation of last timeblock
 - [ ] Benchmarking
 - [ ] Charge (Water, SPCflexible), Jesper et al.
 - [X] Remove NVE_Toxvaerd Nick
 - [ ] Decide status of tools.save_configuration.py (is it necessary? move to Configuration.py ?)
 Lorenzo
 - [ ] Include support for different types in CalculatorStructureFactor, Ulf
-- [ ] More robust procedure for zeroing the forces (right now done by neighbor list and requires that there be exactly one pair potential present), Thomas
+- [X] More robust procedure for zeroing the forces (right now done by neighbor list and requires that there be exactly one pair potential present), Thomas
 - [X] Remove imports of rumdpy inside rumdpy modules, Lorenzo
 - [ ] Stress calculation for bonds.
 Perhaps warning not included for angles, dihedrals, Nick/Jesper
 - [ ] Molecular stress, Jesper/Nick